acl-devsign-winter-2018/classwork/webpack-setup.md

 import './css/main.css';
 ```

 4) inside your *src* directory, create two new files: *reset.css* and *main.css*.

-I've been using the [MeyerWeb CSS Reset](https://meyerweb.com/eric/tools/css/reset/), with thoughtful modifications.
+   For *reset.css* I've been copying from the [MeyerWeb CSS Reset](https://meyerweb.com/eric/tools/css/reset/), with thoughtful modifications.

 5) create a file at the root called **webpack.config.js**